SquarePenguin101/www.squarepenguin.co.uk/content/wiki/manpage.md

 ## Search Options

-**--before**
+**--available-since &lt;hours&gt;**
+: Limit search to programmes that have become available in the last N hours

+**--before &lt;hours&gt;**
 : Limit search to programmes added to the cache before N hours ago

-**--category &lt;string&gt;**
-: Narrow search to matched categories (regex or comma separated values).
-Supported only for podcasts (not tv or radio programmes).

 **--channel &lt;string&gt;**
 : Narrow search to matched channel(s) (regex or comma separated values)